ritvik02/Machine-Learning-Assignments/README.md

 Solutions of the assignments, of the course 'Machine Learning' offered by 'IBM' as a part of the AI-ML specialization.

 ### Assignment 1
-* Application of Python packages like numpy, pandas, matplotlib for Machine Learning
+* Application of Python packages like numpy, pandas, matplotlib for Machine Learning.

 ### Assignment 2